 7. Deferred account creation

-Some products delay account creation until after the initial landing page.
-Others go so far to delay account creation entirely until after a user has reached their aha moment.
+Defer account creation when you want to ensure that new users have a certain level of commitment to your product before signing up.
+Some products delay account creation until after the initial landing page, while others go as far as delaying account creation entirely until after a user has reached their aha moment.
+This process is called gradual engagement.

 Tips for deferred account creation design